-I am a member of the University of Nevada Planned Giving Advisory Council, active within the Estate Planning Council of Northern Nevada, and I volunteer with Opportunity Alliance Nevada, advocating for the financial well-being of all Nevadans.
-I helped write the bi-monthly “Investor’s Corner” column for the Washoe County Medical Society newsletter.
+I helped write the bi-monthly “Investor’s Corner” column for the Washoe County Medical Society and I am a member of the University of Nevada Planned Giving Advisory Council.
+I am active within the Estate Planning Council of Northern Nevada, and I volunteer with Opportunity Alliance Nevada, advocating for the financial well-being of all Nevadans. newsletter for many years.

 I live in Reno with my-wife, Lindsey, and our two Manx-breed cats.
 We love to cook together, as well as hike and explore all Reno has to offer.

 I am well aware that, for myself and my clients, our health is a critical part of our life planning.
 I enjoy working out regularly and watching my diet, while still enjoying a balanced life.